I participated in NVIDIA Japan's NPN Partner Agentic AI Bootcamp.

 Here are the materials repository and the API Catalog used as the NVIDIA-side endpoint.

-The execution environment was a shared GPU instance set up on Brev, distributed in advance, with the setup calling NIM endpoints from the API Catalog via Jupyter Notebook.
-Environment verification was supported in the pre-event guidance, and it was a relief that the kind of trouble where "half the day gets eaten up by environment setup" was unlikely to happen on the day itself.
+The execution environment was a shared GPU instance set up on Brev, distributed in advance, with the format being to call NIM endpoints from the API Catalog via Jupyter Notebook.
+Environment verification was supported in the pre-event briefing as well, so it was reassuring that issues like "spent half the day on environment setup" were unlikely to occur on the day.

 Day-of Agenda

-The hands-on main session agenda was roughly as follows.
+The agenda for the main hands-on session was approximately as follows.

-In the materials repository under tutorial/jupyter_notebook/, notebooks are lined up from 01_inference_endpoint_ja.ipynb through 06_challenge_ja.ipynb, and the style was essentially to work through one notebook at a time in order.
+In the materials repository under tutorial/jupyter_notebook/, notebooks are lined up from 01_inference_endpoint_ja.ipynb through 06_challenge_ja.ipynb, and the style was essentially to work through each notebook one by one in order.

-From here, I'll look back in turn at what each Lab covered and the points that stood out to me.
+From here, I'll look back at what each Lab covered and the points that left an impression on me.

 Lab 1: Calling NIM from Cloud and Local

 The first Lab was a warm-up with NVIDIA NIM (NVIDIA Inference Microservices).
-The content involved calling OpenAI-compatible APIs using the requests library for both the NIM endpoint hosted on the API Catalog at build.nvidia.com and a NIM running locally in Docker.
+The content involved using the requests library to call the OpenAI-compatible API for both the NIM endpoint hosted on build.nvidia.com's API Catalog and a NIM instance running locally in Docker, performing inference against both.

-The key point is that NIM speaks OpenAI-compatible schema.
-Both the cloud endpoint and the local Docker endpoint work with the exact same client code—just by switching the URL and model name.
-This connects to a later point in the NeMo Agent Toolkit Labs: simply swapping base_url lets you achieve configurations like "use the large cloud model during development, use the in-house GPU NIM in production."
+The key point is that NIM speaks the OpenAI-compatible schema.
+Both the cloud endpoint and the local Docker endpoint work with the exact same client code — you just switch the URL and model name.
+This connects to what comes up in later Labs with NeMo Agent Toolkit: by simply swapping base_url, you can achieve a configuration like "large cloud model during development, in-house GPU NIM in production."

-As someone who had been wrestling with the vague frustration of "wanting to test while switching between local and cloud LLMs," I think it made sense to nail this down first as an entry point.
+As someone who had been vaguely troubled by wanting to "test while switching between local LLM and cloud LLM," I think it made sense to nail this down first as an entry point.

-Lab 2 was an introduction to MCP (Model Context Protocol), covering the flow of defining tools with FastMCP, the high-level SDK.
-Its selling point is the simplicity of turning a function into an MCP tool with a single decorator, and the tutorial's mcp_server.py is written in about this much code.
+Lab 2 was an introduction to MCP (Model Context Protocol), walking through how to define tools with FastMCP, the high-level SDK.
+The appeal is how simply you can turn a function into an MCP tool with a single decorator — the tutorial's mcp_server.py is written with roughly this level of code.

 # Source: openhackathons-org/agentic-ai-bootcamp tutorial/jupyter_notebook/mcp_server.py